 One of the most significant benefits of geofencing is mobile marketing effectiveness.
 It allows marketers to hyper-localize their efforts and hyper-target consumers within a confined digital boundary through their mobile devices.

 Driving traffic to a business and boosting local sales are a few key advantages.
 For example, special promotions can be sent via push notifications to potential consumers within a specified area.
-There is flexibility to update promotions daily or weekly and also to be able to set up limited time offers that can result in enhanced local sales.
+There is the flexibility to update promotions daily or weekly and also to be able to set up limited time offers that can result in enhanced local sales.
 It also can be used to drive traffic to a business in the case where consumers are nearby.
 Customers can be targeted with freebies or discounted promotions in an effort to lure them to your location.

 This technology can also help enterprises effectively monitor the movement or activities of their workforce within a specific location.
 Management can track their workers remotely and mobilize them where they may be needed most.
 This is useful for enhanced collaboration between security personnel or to better control on-road transport.
 This same idea is applied to security applications that allow parents the ability to track their child’s phone to stay informed of their movement at any moment.